opengisch/QField-docs/documentation/reference/qfieldcloud/jobs.md

 This job is triggered every time the **Download** or **Synchronize** buttons are pressed on QField.
 Unless at least one of the following condition are valid:

-- The project never run a `process_projectfile` job that resulted in `SUCCESS` status.
+- The project has never run a `process_projectfile` job that resulted in `SUCCESS` status.
 - There is already a `package` job in `PENDING` status.
-- The project contains does not contain online vector layers (PostGIS, WFS etc), the latest `package` job result was `SUCCESS` and there were not file uploads, nor change uploads.
+- The project does not contain online vector layers (PostGIS, WFS etc), the latest `package` job result was `SUCCESS` and there were no file uploads, nor change uploads.
 #### Troubleshoot

 A `package` job might result in `FAILED` status.
-Check the non-exhaustive list of causes bellow:
+Check the non-exhaustive list of causes below:

-- The project never run a `process_projectfile` job that resulted in `SUCCESS` status.
+- The project has never run a `process_projectfile` job that resulted in `SUCCESS` status.
 - Some of the project layers are inaccessible from QFieldCloud.
 Make sure all files are uploaded and all credentials to online layers (PostGIS, WFS etc) are stored within the QGIS project file.

 ### Delta apply (`delta_apply`) job